vatpac-technology/sops/docs/terminal/williamtown.md

     Approval must be sought from the **bolded parent position** prior to opening a Non-Standard Position, unless [NOTAMs](https://vatpac.org/publications/notam){target=new} indicate otherwise (eg, for events).

 ## Airspace
-### Default
-By default, the lower TMA sector is SFC to F125.
-The upper sector should only be activated by NOTAM or in an adhoc capacity to cater for a particular military event or exercise.
-In these situations, the controller should negotiate an upper limit which works for both parties.
+By default, WLM TCU owns the airspace from `SFC` to `F125`.
+In exceptional circumstances, such as specific military exercises or events, an additional TCU controller may log on, splitting the TCU vertically.
+In these situations, the controller should negotiate an upper limit with ARL(All) which works for both parties.

-When WLM TCU is active above F125 by ad-hoc release to cater for a military event or NOTAM, WLM-L_APP owns the airspace SFC to F125, while WLM APP owns the rest of WLM TCU airspace above F125 to a level adjusted to the needs of both parties and or required for coordination.
+When WLM TCU is active above `F125` by ad-hoc release, **WLM-L_APP** owns the airspace from `SFC` to `F125`, while **WLM APP** owns the rest of WLM TMA airspace above `F125`.

-#### Diagram
 <figure markdown>
 ![WLM TCU Airspace](img/wlmtcu.png){ width="700" }
   <figcaption>WLM TCU Airspace</figcaption>